icrespocasajus/ModulonCore/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ModulonCore is to identify the modulon regulatory cores
+The goal of ModulonCore is to identify the modulon regulatory cores or connected components with statistically supported over-connectivity

 ## Installation